pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/create.md

 ## 2. Create the Pentaho Web Package

 In the previous section you developed a custom visualization and tested it in a controlled sandbox environment.

+If you exclude the sandbox specific files, you are left with `model.js`, `view-d3.js`, `config.js` and a `css` folder.
+However, note, one important feature — the AMD/RequireJS configuration — was part of the sandbox `index.html` file.
+Also, the D3 dependency was declared in the sandbox's `npm` `package.json` file.

+When developing for the Pentaho platform, equivalent information needs to be provided in a _Pentaho Web Package descriptor_ file, which, not coincidentally, is called `package.json`.
-To use the visualization in Pentaho products, it must take the form of a [Pentaho Web Package](../web-package).
+We call the set of web resources plus its package descriptor a [Pentaho Web Package](../web-package).

-This essentially means that you need to create a `package.json` file that describes the contained JavaScript resources.
+At a minimum, the `package.json` file requires the `name` and `version` fields.
+We choose the package name to match the AMD/RequireJS identifier prefix by which we want the resources to be available.

+The D3 library dependency, is declared similarly to how it was declared.

-Apart from the mandatory `name` and `version` fields, and the D3 library dependency, you must also advertise the existence of your visualization to the platform, so that applications like Analyzer and PDI can offer it to users.
+Your visualization must be advertised to the platform so that applications like Analyzer and PDI can offer it to users.
 This is done by registering
 the visualization's [`Model`]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.base.Model'}}) module
 with [`pentaho/service`]({{site.refDocsUrlPattern | replace: '$', 'pentaho.service'}}),